Solo Travel in Tunisia

 The Best Time to Go – (to Monastir) May and June

 Did you know?
-Star Wars was filmed here!
+A Star Wars movie was filmed here!

-If you are looking for an eco retreat away from the city, this eco-dome in Mornag near Tunis offers the perfect accommodation.
+If you are looking for an eco retreat away from Tunisia cities, this eco-dome in Mornag near Tunis offers the perfect accommodation.
 You’ll be staying inside a calming Earth House surrounded by olive trees on a permaculture farm.
 Find out more…

 Association de Développement et Communication Sociale (ADCS) is an NGO which offers 6 month volunteer placements.
 Accommodation and food is included.
 Positions available are Project Coordinator, and Fundraising Officer.
 Find out more